The President Enjoyed Monmouth Beach

 Ohio born in August 1883, Harrison had a record of responsibility and prestige before his presidency.
 Driven and successful all his life — a Civil War general, US senator, and prosperous Indiana lawyer — he also had a lofty pedigree.
 His grandfather, William Henry Harrison, was the nation’s ninth president in 1841 and his great-grandfather (also Benjamin Harrison) signed the Declaration of Independence in 1776.

 Among his distinctions in office: Harrison is the only President to serve between the two terms of another (those of Grover Cleveland); he opened Ellis Island and was an early advocate for voting rights; 6 states joined the Union during his term, most ever; he was the last president to wear a beard (five of the previous seven had them) and the first to have his voice recorded; and the first to have electricity in the White House.
-His wife died in 1892 while he was campaigning for re-election (and lost the race by 3% out of 12 million votes cast).
+His wife died while he was campaigning for re-election in 1892 (losing by just 3% out of 12 million votes cast).

 According to a July 1897 New York Times report, President William McKinley was scheduled to stay at the clubhouse hotel that summer as a guest of the Houghtons, the owners.
 I couldn’t confirm he made the visit.
 According to a July 1902 Waterbury Evening Post story, President Teddy Roosevelt passed through Monmouth Beach by train where a crowd at the station cheered him and waved flags.
 With the president was his wife Alice, NJ Governor Franklin Murphy, and US Senator John Kean — all on the way to see the national guard encampment at Sea Girt.